 While the ES7 is certainly exciting in light of today's launch event, NIO's proposed hardware upgrade plan is the key that will allow it to avoid experiencing image problems.

-NIO announced at today's launch the intelligent system Alder, including onboard intelligent hardware, computing platform, operating system, algorithms and applications.
+NIO unveiled the Alder intelligent system based on Qualcomm 8155 chip at today's event, including in-vehicle intelligent hardware, computing platform, operating system, algorithms and applications.